OhligerJ/svyelunite-temperature/README.md

 I believe that an assignment like this is designed with two primary goals: to see how the candidate thinks, and to see how the candidate codes.

 Given that I am a candidate for a UX-focused position, much of my work in this assignment will involve creating a good user experience.
-Here are additional features I considered for the backend and chose not to implement:
-- More robust error and exception checking and messaging.
-Specifically, tracking a given source's frequency of bad data and adding messaging logic to various behaviors common to real-space use
-- Creating a meta-class to handle multiple instances of the thermometer class at once.
-Consider the example of a front-end tracking multiple temperature sensors and an architecture that relegates the science and logic to the back-end.
-- A basic database to allow for the storage and analytics of historic data (basic because this a take-home assignment)
-- Reconnection protocols for our data sources
-- Capability of reading data transferred in batches in non-JSON format
+I've included additional thoughts in the afterword.

 ### Assumptions